-Student Travel Opportunities for Spring/Summer 2020
+Student Travel Opportunities

 Some of the travel experiences that Canterbury offers are an extension of the classroom.
 The San Cayetano Exchange and The Canterbury Institute—travel programs in different regions in Spain—give our Spanish students the opportunity to live and learn while immersed in the language and culture of the host country.
 Canterbury Spanish students gain more through travel by experiencing first-hand what they have learned in the classroom.
 For example, they deepen their cultural understanding by eating Spanish foods on the Spanish schedule.
 Canterbury students are able to experience the sights, smells, sounds, tastes, and feel of a place to truly learn about and connect with it.
 Canterbury students attend classes and then go out and use what they have learned while immersed in the culture.
 Linguistically, the benefits cannot be underestimated.